Top Ten Myths About "E-Waste"

 The Pitch: Five pounds of lead in an average CRT.
 Cadmium phosphors found in piles of CRT glass.
 As described in King/McCarthy's 2009 publication Environmental Sociology, "E-waste today contains a witches' brew of toxic substances such as lead and cadmium in circuit boards; lead oxide and cadmium in monitor cathode ray tubes..."
 HowStuffWorks, Wikipedia, and many other reputable sources have beaten the drum about toxics in TVs and computers.

-It's safe to say that the TV is in its most dangerous state when it's turned on in your living room (varying with the program you are watching).
 The presence of toxics in computers and monitors, as compared with toxics in automobiles and white goods, has been exaggerated.
-Virtually no computer monitors have cadmium, and there is no liquid mercury in a TV or computer.
-The lead in CRTs is "vitrified" (chemically bound up, solidified in the glass), the same as in leaded glass crystal dinnerware.
-CRTs of 40 and 50 years ago used cadmium for yellows or greens, but manufacturers got rid of cadmium by 1970.
+Virtually no TV or computer monitor has cadmium, and there is no liquid mercury switch in a TV or computer.
+The lead in CRTs is "vitrified" (chemically bound up, solidified in the glass), the same as in leaded glass crystal dinnerware - a stabilization process (vitrification) reserved for plutonium waste.
+CRTs of 40 and 50 years ago used cadmium for yellows or greens, but manufacturers got rid of cadmium by the early 1970s.

-What about the poisoned waters in Guiyu China?
-First, the poisons emitted from primitive circuit board recycling don't actually come from the circuit boards, they come from the highly poisonous "aqua regia" acids the boards are soaked in.
-Burning plastics and copper wire is also a polluting process, but one that should be distinguished from disassembly and repair, and from properly performed recycling.
-Arsenic in the river by Guiyu probably came from virgin copper mining upstream.
+Arsenic in the river by Guiyu probably came from the huge textile dying industry in the area.
+There is also virgin copper mining upstream.
+But there's no arsenic in e-waste.
 There are risks in e-waste recycling, but the toxics have been dramatically overstated as compared to, say, the exposure from pumping gasoline at the self-serve.
 If you take 50 years of experience from TV repair industry, you find hurt backs, busted toes, a rare electric shock, and occasional cuts from incidents of broken CRT glass.
 You don't see much lead poisoning, silicosis, or other banes of mining raw materials.
 Oh, one more thing: Computer viruses are also not contagious to humans.

 5. MYTH: Manufacturer Take-back leads to design solutions